robinhuiser/golang-grpc/grpc-theory.md

 ### Proto v3

+Proto3 simplifies the protocol buffer language, both for ease of use and to make it available in a wider range of programming languages: our current release lets you generate protocol buffer code in Java, C++, Python, Java Lite, Ruby, JavaScript, Objective-C, and C#.

+Note that the two language version (proto3 vs proto2) APIs are not completely compatible.

+#### What problems were solved?

 Protocol buffers were initially developed at Google to deal with an index server request/response protocol.

 Prior to protocol buffers, there was a format for requests and responses that used hand marshalling/unmarshalling of requests and responses, and that supported a number of versions of the protocol.
 This resulted in some very ugly code, like: